Joe-Hall-Lee/Joe-Hall-Lee/README.md

 # Hi there! :wave::smiley:

 <!-- Introduction -->
-I'm Hongli Zhou, a senior undergraduate student from Harbin Institute of Technology (HIT).
+I'm Hongli Zhou, a Ph.D. student from Harbin Institute of Technology (HIT).

 ### ✨ Quick Facts